Trimming Stability Selection increases variable selection robustness: Breakdown of variable selection

 \begin{thm} Let $q \le p$ be the true dimension of the underlying model and let again $k$ be the response dimension and $n$ be the number of instances in the data set. \\ \textbf{a)} Then the cell-VSBDP is at most $\frac{\min(q,k)}{p+k}$.\\ \textbf{b)} Let $p=p(n)$ so that it grows when $n$ grows.
 If $q$ or $k$ stays constant, the asymptotic cell-VSBDP is zero. \\ \textbf{c)} Let $p=p(n)$ and $q=q(n)$ so that both quantities grows when $n$ grows.
 Let contamination only be allowed on the predictor matrix.
 Then the asymptotic cell-VSBDP is given by $\lim_{n \rightarrow \infty}\left(\frac{q(n)}{p(n)}\right)$. \end{thm}

-\begin{bew} \textbf{a)} If $q \ge k$, just replace the entries $X_{ij}$ for all $i$ and for all $j$ corresponding to the relevant variables by zeroes, so that one has to modify $qn$ cells of the data set, more precisely only of the predictor matrix.
+\begin{bew} \textbf{a)} If $q< k$, just replace the entries $X_{ij}$ for all $i$ and for all $j$ corresponding to the relevant variables by zeroes, so that one has to modify $qn$ cells of the data set, more precisely only of the predictor matrix.
 Then the originally relevant columns remain without any predictive power and therefore will not be selected.
-If $q<k$, replace all entries of the response matrix with zeroes which would result in an empty model since no predictor column remains correlated with the response. \\ \textbf{b)+c)} Directly follow from a). \end{bew} \begin{flushright} $_\Box $ \end{flushright}
+If $q \ge k$, replace all entries of the response matrix with zeroes which would result in an empty model since no predictor column remains correlated with the response, requiring $kn$ outlying cells. \\ \textbf{b)+c)} Directly follows from a). \end{bew} \begin{flushright} $_\Box $ \end{flushright}

-Intuitively, this statement is evident since the sparser the underlying true model is, so the smaller the fraction of cells of the data on which the underlying model is based on is, the more fragile the data set becomes against contamination of these cells.
-This \textbf{universal result}, regardless of the data structure or the applied algorithms, is extremely important since even highly sophisticated robust algorithms that are guaranteed to still compute a non-broken coefficient in the sense of the original regression BDP, i.e., a coefficient with a bounded norm regardless of the outlier scheme, are forced to \textbf{output a completely wrong model}.
-In other words, they end up in using noise variables for making a robust fit which will definitely have poor prediction quality for out of sample data.
-In fact, \textbf{the usual understanding of robustness does not cover the case of variable selection}.
-Note that one does not necessarily have to replace the predictor cells by zeroes since replacing them with a fixed valued $c$ will also de-correlate them completely from each response column.
-For the outliers in the response matrix outlined in the proof above, no variable would be selected, ending up in an empty model which is not useful at all.
-The reason is that existing robust methods are concentrating on finding reasonable coefficients, but our analysis is based on an interplay between model selection and coefficient estimation so that the ultimate goal is to achieve both sub-goals in order to get a reliable model.
-Let us therefore pose the following provoking statement: \\ \textbf{\textit{From the perspective of retrieving the correct model, all robust regression and classification models are doomed to have a breakdown point less than $q/p$.}}
+This is a universal result, regardless of the data structure or the applied algorithms.
+We want to point out that the classical understanding of robustness would only consider the estimated coefficients themselves and call an estimator robust if the coefficients stay bounded.
+However, if the non-zero coefficients correspond to non-relevant variables, the learning procedure results in a robust fit on noisy variables which will definitely have poor prediction quality for out-of-sample data.
+Our analysis is based on an interplay between model selection and coefficient estimation so that the ultimate goal is to achieve both sub-goals in order to get a reliable model.
+Let us therefore pose the following provoking statement: \textit{From the perspective of retrieving the correct model, all robust regression and classification models are doomed to have a breakdown point less than $q/p$.}